České dráhy

 The company was established in January 1993, shortly after the dissolution of Czechoslovakia, as a successor of the Czechoslovak State Railways.
-It is a member of the International Railway Union (UIC Country Code for the Czech Republic is 54), Community of European Railways and the Organization for Railway Cooperation (Asia and Europe).
-With twenty-four thousand employees ČD Group is the fifth largest Czech company by the number of employees.
+It is a member of the International Railway Union (UIC Country Code for the Czech Republic is 54), the Community of European Railway and Infrastructure Companies, and the Organization for Cooperation of Railways.
+With twenty-four thousand employees, ČD Group is the fifth largest Czech company by the number of employees.